tsvietOK/TelegramThemeCreator/README.md

 ## Using

-Choose colour by pressing on hue line or use Windows's 10 system accent colour and press button Create theme.
+Choose color by pressing on hue line or use Windows's 10 system accent color and press button Create theme.
 In the same folder will appear file Your_theme.tdesktop-theme that you can use.
-If file colors.tdesktop-palette does not exists, open Telegram app->Menu->Settings->Chat settings->Matrix theme->Launch theme editor->Save file near TelegramThemeCreator.exe file and start app.

 ## License